-In the early days of Aaron Harvey's first serious relationship, he found himself _"_constantly assessing" every aspect of his partner's physical appearance.
-One day the shape of her chin might be cause for alarm, the next something as innocuous as her forearm.
+In the early days of Aaron Harvey's first serious relationship, he found himself "constantly assessing" every aspect of his partner's physical appearance.
+One day the shape of her chin might be cause for alarm, the next a line on her face.

 "I had anxiety around whether or not I found a particular physical feature attractive," says the 35-year-old.
 "I felt actual relief when I did find it attractive, then panicked when I didn't.
 This could happen 100 or more times a day."

-The scrutiny went beyond body parts.
-Harvey monitored how funny he found his girlfriend, and how funny other people found her.
+The scrutiny went beyond facial features.
+Harvey monitored how funny he found his partner, and how funny other people found her.
 And when they were alone he quality-controlled their interactions, scanning for signs that might reveal once and for all how deep their connection was—or wasn't.